oschweitzer/learning-resources/react_lesson.md

 > If you want to use pseudo-selectors in inline styling, you can install third-party libraries like the [styled-components package](https://styled-components.com/).

 > If you want to use separate CSS files but don't want your styles to be global, you can use [CSS modules](https://css-tricks.com/css-modules-part-1-need/).

+## Advanced components

+### Class-based components

+Class-based components are Javascript classes that extends the `Component` class.
+They can access state and they can update it with the `setState` function.
+They can also use **lifecycle hooks**.
+Because we are in a class, properties (such as `state` and `props`) will be accessed with the `this` keyword.

+### Functional components

+Functional components are represented by JavaScript function (mostly using ES6 arrow function notation) assigned to constant (that will be exported in order to use them as component).
+In the past (before React 16.8 and React Hooks), they couldn't manage state.
+But, since React hooks were introduced, they can with the `useState` hook.
+However, lifecycle hooks are not available with function components.
+Unlike a class-based component, in a functional component, you will get all your properties by the `props` variable.

+> Keep in mind, that you could be working on older React project where functional components can't handle state.

+### Component lifecycle

+The component lifecycle is only available in class-based components.
+This lifecycle is represented by lifecycle hooks (lifecycle hooks has nothing to do with React hooks!).
+There are two different lifecycle we could say, one for the component creation and one when a component is updated (because props or state changed).

+### Component creation lifecycle

+- `constructor(props)` => this is an ES6 feature and by default it is done for you.
+If you want to define the constructor, remember to always call `super(props)` as the first instruction in the constructor function.
+- `getDerivedStateFromProps(props, state)` => this hook exists for the are case where the state depends on props changes during time.
+It is a static method that should return the updated state.
+Keep in mind that is very rarely used.
+- `render()` => this hook will prepare and structure your JSX code.
+Don't execute code that can blocked the rendering process in this function.
+Every child component you included in your rendered component here will then be rendered as well.
+- `componentDidMount()` => this hook will be called once all child component of this component have finished their lifecycle.
+Here you can make your HTTP requests to get data from servers.
+Don't update the state synchronously (you can do it in a promise for example) in this hook because it will trigger a re-render process that is bad for performances.

+> They are still historic lifecycle hooks that you can use, for example `componentWillMount()`, but since they are very rarely used and could lead to side effects, they might be removed in the future.

+### Component update lifecycle

 ## HTTP requests